-The proposal contemplates low, medium residential uses, a public secondary school, Natural Heritage system, park, internal road network and walkway blocks, and reserve blocks for future development.
-The subject area where the proposal is located will be adequately serviced by planned infrastructure and public service facilities such as the proposed school and park.
+The proposal contemplates low, medium residential uses, a public elementary school, Natural Heritage system, park, SWM pond, internal road network and walkway blocks, and reserve blocks for future development.
+The subject area where the proposal is located will be adequately serviced by planned infrastructure and public service facilities such as the proposed school, SWM pond, and park.
 As such, adequate services will exist to support the proposed development in accordance with Sections e) and f) of the Planning Act.